semi-infiknight/Landline/README.md

 ## To Install Add Node Modules Folder for expo client.

-### This app is made for connecting old landline devices with mordern phones enabling the usage of the lost landline technology.
+### This app is made for connecting old landline devices with mordern phones through bluetooth enabling the usage of the lost landline technology.